Summer Skills Accelerator

 Tri-Co Students: Certain seminars may be shared with Tri-Co students.
 See the respective Career Centers for more information.

-Haverford Classes of 2018 & 2019: Haverford alumni from the Classes of 2019 and 2018 are invited to request seats in a limited number of seminars (noted below) by completing this form.
-Preference will be given to current students and the Class of 2020.
-Alumni will be notified by email after registration closes whether they have been enrolled or added to the waitlist.
+Haverford Classes of 2018 & 2019: Haverford alumni from the Classes of 2019 and 2018 were invited to request seats in a limited number of seminars.
+Alumni registration has now closed.

 - Haverford students may register for as many courses as they wish.
 Register via the links below or directly through Haverford Handshake.